gnudatalanguage/gdl/paper/paper.md

   of `IDL` 8 specification and above.
 `GDL` is also partially compatible with `PV-WAVE`, another data analysis framework forked from `IDL` and sharing parts of `IDL` syntax and library interface.
-`GDL` has been developed to closely mimic the behavior of the `IDL` compiler and libraries distributed by Harris Geospatial Solutions, so that the existing `IDL` scripts to be compatible with `GDL` without any modifications.
+`GDL` has been developed to closely mimic the behaviour of the `IDL` compiler and libraries distributed by Harris Geospatial Solutions, so that the existing `IDL` scripts to be compatible with `GDL` without any modifications.
 `GDL` also comes with an integrated development environment (IDE), `GDL Workbench`, based on Eclipse Rich Client Platform (RCP), to aid users to simply edit `IDL` scripts and run them with `GDL`.
-There is an ongoing effort to maintain a GDL Jupyter kernel `gdl_kernel` providing GDL data analysis and plotting functionalities via familiar interactive notebook interface.
+There is an ongoing effort to maintain a `GDL` Jupyter kernel `gdl_kernel` providing `GDL` data analysis and plotting functionalities via familiar interactive notebook interface.
-`GDL` features a bi-directional Python bridge offering access to IDL/GDL code from Python and vice versa.
+`GDL` features a bi-directional Python bridge offering access to `IDL`/`GDL` code from `Python` and vice versa.
 `GDL`, `GDLDE` and `gdl_kernel` are free/libre and open-source software released under the terms of the GNU General Public License v2.

-`GDL` development has been started by **Marc Schellens** almost 20 years ago (commit history preserved on github dates back to 2004) and has since been continuesly carried out by an evolving team of volunteer contributors -- both freelance and affiliated with academic institutions.
+`GDL` development has been started by **Marc Schellens** almost 20 years ago (commit history preserved on `GitHub` dates back to 2004) and has since been continuously carried out by an evolving team of volunteer contributors -- both freelance and affiliated with academic institutions.

 `IDL` is a registered trademark of [L3HARRIS](http://l3harrisgeospatial.com).